+And?
 Why, seeds, of course!
 And it can be a dessert.
 Believe me!

 Makhana is a Lotus Seed in Hindi.
-These seeds are harvested from the Lotus plant and its relatives of the Nelumbo family.
+These seeds are harvested from the Lotus plant and its relatives in the Nelumbo family.
 Also known as Fox Nuts, Makhane (plural) are the end product of drying lotus seeds which are puffy, light and almost papery on the surface.

 So here goes.